OliverMKing/AKS-Actions-Docs/README.md

 Make the changes to the project and add unit tests testing your changes.
 Check that the unit tests work locally with `npm run test`.
 Update examples in the `README.md` if changes impact how users interact with the action.
 Then commit and push your changes to your remote fork.

+For large changes, actions should be tested fully by using the updated version in an actual GitHub Workflow.

 Create a pull request from your fork against the main branch of the repository and get it merged in.

 ### Merging / Release